Omer Counter (Solid Mahogany Wood)

-Carved solid African mahogany Omer counter.
-The numbers and letters are carved, and then hand-painted.
-The wood is its natural color and has three coats of an oil and urethane finish.
+Laser engraved solid African mahogany Omer counter.
+The wood is its natural color and has three coats of lacquer finish.
+Because it is natural wood, each counter will have a slightly different grain pattern and color.

-The wood is 3/4 inches thick, stands 13 inches tall, and is 15 inches wide at the base.
-The base is 3 inches deep.
+The wood is 3/4 inches thick, and the Omer counter stands 11 3/4 inches tall, and is 13 1/4 inches wide and 3 inches deep at the base.

 Included is a brass peg (as shown) to put in the holes for each day of the counting of the Omer.